-10.1 To facilitate a shift away from petrol and diesel-powered vehicles over the lifetime of the Plan and promote sustainable forms of transport and travel and the provision of electric vehicle charging points in new development, in order to upscale provision of facilities for the usage of such vehicles across the District.
+10.1 To facilitate a shift away from petrol and diesel powered vehicles over the lifetime of the Plan and promote sustainable forms of transport and travel and the provision of electric vehicle charging points in new development, in order to upscale provision of facilities for the usage of such vehicles across the District.

-- 10.2 The NPPF (2021) requires that significant development should be focused on locations which are or can be made sustainable, through minimising the number and length of journeys needed for employment, shopping, leisure, education and other activities and by offering a genuine choice of transport modes, and that Plans should identify opportunities to promote walking, cycling and public transport use, including by providing for attractive and well-designed walking and cycling networks.
-Such sustainable transport options enable healthier and more sustainable lifestyles, whilst also cutting the amount of private car use, traffic and pollution. - 10.3 The NPPF also recognises that opportunities to maximise sustainable transport solutions will vary between urban and rural areas.
+10.2 The NPPF (2021) requires that significant development should be focused on locations which are or can be made sustainable, through minimising the number and length of journeys needed for employment, shopping, leisure, education and other activities and by offering a genuine choice of transport modes, and that Plans should identify opportunities to promote walking, cycling and public transport use, including by providing for attractive and well-designed walking and cycling networks.
+Such sustainable transport options enable healthier and more sustainable lifestyles, whilst also cutting the amount of private car use, traffic and pollution.

+10.3 The NPPF also recognises however that opportunities to maximise sustainable transport solutions will vary between urban and rural areas.
 In respect of the District as a whole, it has a large rural area and a quarter of the existing residents live in rural villages and countryside, where there is significant reliance on the use of the private car and where public transport options are limited.
-Initiatives which encourage the use of public transport over the use of the private car will therefore be supported, alongside opportunities for sustainable travel. - 10.4 Planning for new developments provides the opportunity to maximise the use of sustainable transport modes including walking, cycling, and the use of public and community transport, in addition to providing opportunities for people with disabilities to access all modes of transport.
-This is consistent with the NPPF and supports Strategic Policy SP1- Planning for Climate Change, to discourage the use of the private car and Strategic Policy SP2 Planning for Healthy and Inclusive Communities with regard to promoting active travel and improving air quality.
-In 2022 the government introduced new Building Regulation (Approved Document S: infrastructure for electric charging vehicles) which requires new buildings and those undergoing major renovation (Residential and non-dwellings) to include electric vehicle charging points.
+Initiatives which encourage the use of public transport over the use of the private car will therefore be supported, alongside opportunities for sustainable travel.

+10.4 Planning for new developments provides the opportunity to maximise the use of sustainable transport modes including walking, cycling, and the use of public and community transport, in addition to providing opportunities for people with disabilities to access all modes of transport.
+This is consistent with the NPPF and supports Strategic Policy SP1- Planning for Climate Change, to discourage the use of the private car and Strategic Policy SP2 - Planning for Healthy and Inclusive Communities with regard to promoting active travel and improving air quality.